Updated February 5th, 2022.

-Mac error -9923 can occur under some conditions when scanning over a network.
+Mac error -9923 can occur under some conditions when scanning over a network using an all-in-one printer/scanner/copier.
 If it does, you might get a message saying “An error occurred when communicating with the scanner.”
 The result: you can’t scan.

 The problem seems to pop up out of nowhere.
-And printing will continue to work.
+And printing and copying will continue to work.
 It’s only scanning that’s an issue.
 Weird.

 If you do a Google search for this issue you will find many totally unhelpful tech “support” responses from HP and Epson (Canon is better).
-They tell you to uninstall drivers, reinstall drivers, turn the printer/scanner on, turn the printer/scanner off, restart the router, restart your Mac, restart the coffee pot.
+They tell you to uninstall drivers, reinstall drivers, turn the printer/scanner off, turn the printer/scanner on, restart the router, restart your Mac, restart the coffee pot.
 Total waste of time.

 The real answer is in the network settings.
 You have a choice: adjust the printer’s network settings (harder, but it solves it for the whole office), or adjust your Mac’s settings (super easy, but it only solves the problem for you).